uneidel/torchserve_s3_handler/Readme.md

 # Torchserve S3 Custom Handler
+Custom Handler for torchserve consuming directly from S3

 This is a quick and dirty torchserve custom Handler consuming and returning processed data directly from s3. this is useful when handling with large files.